l7mp/stunner/README.md

    (by default, the port is UDP 3478), and finally
 4. an ACL/firewall policy to control network communication from STUNner to the rest of the cluster.

-The installation scripts packaged will STUNner will use hard-coded configuration defaults.
+The installation scripts packaged with STUNner will use hard-coded configuration defaults.
 Make sure to customize the defaults before deploying STUNner; in particular, make absolutely sure to customize the access tokens (`STUNNER_REALM`, `STUNNER_USERNAME` and `STUNNER_PASSWORD`), otherwise STUNner will use hard-coded STUN/TURN credentials.
 This should not pose a major security risk (see